MatthewL246/StyleChecker/README.md

 Note that StyleChecker contains only supplemental or niche analyzers, so it is intended to be used together with other Roslyn analyzers.

+*This fork is just intended to improve the default settings a little and also merge some pull requests because the original repository has been inactive for a while.*

 ## Get started

 StyleChecker is available as